-We anticipate that as of April 1, 2013, there will be [\] shares of common stock issued and outstanding, which constitutes all of the outstanding capital stock of the Company.
+As of April 1, 2013, there were 43,182,599 shares of common stock issued and outstanding, which constitutes all of the outstanding capital stock of the Company.
 Shareholders are entitled to one vote for each share of common stock held by them.

-Thirty-three and one-third percent (33.33%) of the outstanding shares, or [\] shares, present in person or represented by proxy, will constitute a quorum at the meeting.
+Thirty-three and one-third percent (33.33%) of the outstanding shares, or 14,394,200 shares, present in person or represented by proxy, will constitute a quorum at the meeting.
 For purposes of the quorum and the discussion below regarding the vote necessary to take shareholder action, shareholders of record who are present at the Annual Meeting in person or by proxy and who abstain, including brokers holding customers' shares of record who cause abstentions to be recorded at the meeting, are considered shareholders who are present and entitled to vote and are counted towards the quorum.